cis-famu/oer-assignment-group-4-1/Chapter-1.md

 - Sometimes float values are called single precision, and values of type double are called double precision

 ### Review Questions
+1. What are the three categories for simple data types?
+2. How many values does the ASCII and EBCDIC have each?
+3. What is the definition of precision?

 ## Variables
 We use variables to inform the compiler of the data that will be used in terms of our data types.
 When we declare a variable we give a statement specifying the data type and the name of the variable.